oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 ### WebARXaaS
 - Short presentation
-As a strech goal our employer wished for a low bar entry to the arx functionality taking advantage of the flexibility of the REST API service.
-Therefore there was made a easy to use web application which easily can be learned and used by people not familiar with programming, and who just wishes to quickly analyze or anonymize their data.
-All the core functionality the service have been made avaiable through the web service.
+As a stretch goal the employer wished for a way to quickly access the ARX functionality taking advantage of the flexibility of the REST API on the ARXaaS web serice.
+There was therefore decided to implement an interactive web frontend, so the users quickly can analyze or anonymize their data.
+Without the need for the user to install software on their local machine.
 - Technologies
-The interactive Web service is implemented in React using multiple third party frameworks in order to provide the best posible service
+The interactive Web service is implemented in React using multiple third party frameworks in order to provide the best possible service

 | Package     | Use                                                                                                                   |
 | ----------  | -----                                                                                                                 |